 5-19.
 References

-Sentry Installations LLC will respond to reference requests through Management .
+Sentry Installations, LLC will respond to reference requests through Management .
 The Company will provide general information concerning the employee such as date of hire, date of termination, and positions held.
 Requests for reference information must be in writing, and responses will be in writing.
 Please refer all requests for references to the HR Manager.

 5-20.
 If You Must Leave Us